Top 15 Destinations in Thailand

 Our pick #4

 The hill tribe dwellers of Thailand are a semi-nomadic people who arrived from their native China, Tibet and Myanmar as a result of civil war and political pressure.
 Though collectively known as ‘Hill tribes,’ this rather generalist description fails to adequately describe the obvious differences between each group.
 The tribes not only originate from different countries but also have their own culture, religion and language.
-There are six main groups of hill tribe communities in northern Thailand.
-On many of our tours whilst in Chiang Rai we visit the Karen hill tribe community.
+There are six main groups of hill tribe communities in northern Thailand including the Karen hill tribe community.
 Known as the ‘long neck’ tribe, the native women wear neck rings that cause their necks to lengthen.

 Our pick #5

 Just over 100 kilometres from Bangkok is Kanchanaburi.
 Surrounded by beautiful limestone hills, majestic lakes, rivers and waterfalls, a trip to Kanchanaburi for many is not about the beautiful scenery but World War II and the Thai-Burma Railway.
 Sitting alongside the River Kwai, the town's signature landmark is the rail bridge built by POW’s.
 This, together with Jeath War Museum, War Cemetery and the railway itself are all poignant reminders of the Death Railway.

 Our pick #6

 Founded in 1262, Chiang Rai is an ancient city which has managed to retain its small town charm.
 Located in the highlands, it enjoys cooler temperatures and a superb reputation as a trekking base.
 Evidence of the town’s historic past can be seen with monuments such as Wat Phra Kaeo, it also possesses an excellent Hilltribe Education Centre which provides valuable background information for those thinking of trekking.